Dynamical resilience to disorder: the dilute Hubbard model on the Lieb lattice: Results

 Once the disorder threshold is exceeded, there are not enough strongly repulsive $U$-sites to sustain an insulating state at half-filling, and we expect a metallic state to set in.
 This can be checked with the aid of the conductivity, calculated through Eq.\,\eqref{eq:sigma_dc}.
 Figure \ref{fig:conductivity}\,(a) shows the temperature dependence of $\sigma_{dc}$ for different disorder concentrations, while Figure \ref{fig:conductivity}\,(b) shows $\sigma_{dc}$ as a function of concentration, for different temperatures.
 Two distinct regimes are clearly identified: insulating, when $\sigma_\text{dc}$ decreases as the temperature decreases, and metallic, when $\sigma_\text{dc}$ increases as the temperature decreases.
 One can roughly estimate that the change in behavior occurs at $x_c^{(\sigma_\text{dc})}=0.50\pm0.03$, which is consistent with the results suggesting a change in magnetic behavior at the same $x_c$.
 The transition across $x_c$ is therefore from an insulating ferrimagnetic phase to a metallic paramagnetic one.

 Further evidence in favor of the insulator-metal transition is provided by the compressibility, Eq.\,\eqref{eq:kappa}.
 Figure \ref{fig:kappa-global} shows the \emph{global} compressibility, the change in the \emph{overall} density with chemical potential.
 We see that for $x=0.3$ and 0.4 the system has a small, temperature independent value of $\kappa$, while for $x=0.5$ and 0.6, $\kappa$ increases with $\beta$.
 In Figure \ref{fig:kappa-ind} the compressibility is broken into individual contributions from $p$ and $d$ sites, and we see that the dominant behavior comes from $p$ sites, which are the ones forming the flat band.
+That is, $x_c$ defines a value above which the $p$ sites become weakly compressible.
+It is also worth noticing that for $x>x_c$, $\kappa_p$ seems to diverge at low temperatures, a behavior already present in the noninteracting case due to the dispersionless middle band [see, e.g., Fig.\,\ref{fig:Lieb}\,(c)].
+Thus, for $x>x_c$, the transport properties resemble those for the noninteracting one, despite the presence of electron-electron interactions on a subset of sites.

-The following picture emerges from the combination of data for the magnetic structure factor, conductivity, and compressibility: The low temperature insulating ferrimagnetic state can accommodate extra electrons on the $U=0$ sites at low energetic cost, provided there aren't too many of them.
+The following picture emerges from the combination of data for the magnetic structure factor, conductivity, and compressibility: The low temperature insulating ferrimagnetic state can accommodate extra electrons on the $U=0$ sites at low energetic cost, provided there are not too many of them.
 As dilution increases, more $U=0$ $p$ sites become available, and the system becomes fully compressible.
 One should also notice that, since there is an energetic cost to break the triplets formed by spins on $p$ sites, the compressibility is reduced as the temperature decreases, for $x \lesssim 0.30$, and grows faster for $x \gtrsim 0.40$.